jspecify/jspecify/docs/tsttcpw.rst

 To determine whether a type usage appears in a null-aware context:

-Look for a ``@NullAware`` annotation on any of the containing scopes surrounding the type usage.
+Look for an ``@org.jspecify.annotations.NullAware`` annotation on any of the containing scopes surrounding the type usage.

 Class members are contained by classes, which may be contained by other class members or classes, and top-level classes are contained by